04mscott/Sorting-Functions-C-/README.md

 - `int num_elements` An int representing the desired number of elements in the list to run the benchmark on
 - `int range` An int representing the range of numbers to be sorted.
 For example 100 would be numbers \[0-99]

-The benchmark function is used in the Python code later in the documentation to visualize and compare the performence of each algorithm.
+An important note about benchmark: Each time the function is called it uses a new list of random ints within the submitted range.
+The function is used in the Python code later in the documentation to visualize and compare the performence of each algorithm.

+## C Code

+---

 ## Miscellaneous Helper Functions